codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the belt go to prison?
-He held up a pair of pants!
+What do you call a female snake. misssssssss

 ## Daily Trivia

-Which of these names was an actual codename for a cancelled Microsoft project?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. Pollux
+ 1. Shamir
- 2. Enceladus
+ 2. Stable
- 3. Saturn
+ 3. Schottky
- 4. Neptune
+ 4. Secure

 <details>
   <summary>Answer</summary>
-  Neptune
+  Shamir
 </details>